omsf/joint-demo/script.md

 _run plan-rbfe-network call_

+This sets up a series of alchemical transformations between ligands.
+By default, a minimal spanning network and the Kartograph atom mapper are used and each transformation is run in triplicate.
+Also by default, Sage 2.1.1 is used for small molecule parameters.

 Each of these JSON files describes a particular transformation.
-It's human-readable so in principle you can inspect its contents, but practically it's a large set of detailed instructions for `openfe` to run a particular alchemical transformation between two states.
+It's human-readable so in principle you can inspect its contents, but practically it's a large set of detailed instructions for `openfe` to run a each transformation.

 If we had the right combination of GPUs and days to wait, we could run all of these simulations until they converge.
 We would do this by calling `openfe quickrun` a number of times on each JSON file, which itself store each result in a JSON file.
 We don't have an army of GPUs or time to run all of this compute, so I'm using some pre-computed results.

 _run gather call_

+With default options, `openfe gather` prints a pretty table of the dG of each ligand along with uncertainy values.